d3borah/debs_learning_spark/README.md

 ## Spark Context Operations

-### RDD Creation and RDD Transformation Operations
+### RDD Creation and RDD Transformation Operations.
+Do not get evaluated until passed to an Action.
 * .parallelize()
-  * *Upon action, parallelize a collection in your driver program.
+  * *Parallelize a collection in your driver program.
 Must fit in memory on one machine.*
 * .wholeTextFile()
-  * *Upon action, whole file loaded at once.*
+  * *Whole file loaded at once.
+Often used with unstructured data, or records spanning multiple lines, which need to be parsed from the whole file.*
 * .textFile()
-  * *Upon action, loads only the necessary lines from file.*
+  * *Loads only the necessary lines from file.
+Can be more efficient in case of node loss, etc.*
 * .persist()
-  * *plan to reuse the RDD in multiple actions. set the StorageLevel Enum*
+  * *Plan to reuse the RDD in multiple actions. set the StorageLevel Enum*
 * .cache()
   * *cache() is the default persist (StorageLevel.MEMORY_ONLY_SER)*
 * .map(func)